Between the Lines (Robyn song)

 "Between the Lines" is a song by Swedish singer-songwriter Robyn, recorded for her eighth studio album Honey.
 It was released as the third single from the album on 3 April 2019 alongside a music video by Ssion.
-Remixes by Louie Vega, The Black Madonna and Preditah followed on April 12, 19 and 26 respectfully.
+Remixes by Louie Vega, The Black Madonna and Preditah followed on April 12, 19 and 26 respectively.

 Music video

 The Ssion-directed video, filmed with a camcorder, depicts the singer partying in Ibiza, performing at a festival, and singing in a makeshift ball pit.
 Inspired by Wham!'s "Club Tropicana" video, Ssion attempted to capture "the aggressive tackiness of tourist culture slapped up against the serene beach vibes" with the "DIY" aesthetic of the video.

 Composition

 The song features "Latin flair, trappy electro-synth and burly AutoTune".

 Live performance

 Robyn performed the song in a medley with "Love Is Free" on The Tonight Show with Jimmy Fallon on 18 July 2019 and during the Honey Tour throughout 2019.
 During the show in Montreal on March 13, she struggled to remember some of the lyrics and sang "I don't know my lines" towards the end.